Walabot-Projects/Walabot-HelloWalabot/README.md

 wlbt.SetProfile(wlbt.PROF_SENSOR)
 ```
 Sets scan profile.
-For an explanation of available profiles, see [Imaging Features](http://api.walabot.com/_features.html).
+For an explanation of other profiles, see [Imaging Features](http://api.walabot.com/_features.html).
 ###### Parameters
 * `profile` - The scan profile to use.